Lab 001: Create Key Pair

 KEY_PAIR_TYPE="rsa"

-Create the key pair and save the private key to a file:
+# Create the key pair and save private key material to a local file

 aws ec2 create-key-pair --key-name $KEY_PAIR_NAME --key-type $KEY_PAIR_TYPE --query "KeyMaterial" --output text > ${KEY_PAIR_NAME}.pem